 LuxeVision™ provides a robust suite of digital video, audio, and control technologies combined to create a full-featured and high-quality interactive television experience.
 Expanding on standard Internet protocol based systems widely known as Internet Protocol Television (IPTV), LuxeVision integrates encoding, scheduled playback, transcoding, delivery, and decoding functions in an end-to-end solution.
 LuxeVision delivers live television, time shifting, and video-on-demand (VOD) services using standardized processes over multiple transport technologies, including DSL/PON, cable, and/or Ethernet.

-Having provided over 30 years of the best in communications technology, we'd like to thank those who have supported us along the way.
+Having provided 35 years of the best in communications technology, we'd like to thank those who have supported us along the way.
 LEIGHTRONIX continues to be a trusted source of reliable, high quality solutions for recording, broadcasting, and streaming valuable digital media content.
 With products that not only work as advertised, but also consistently exceed customers' expectations, we are proud of our reputation for providing customers with cutting-edge, quality equipment at affordable prices.
 We look forward to providing the best in product reliability, versatility, and support for years to come.